 Implications on the suitability of data analysis methods for the formulation of nutrition policy-relevant questions

-The wording of the questions may directly imply a particular data analysis method.
+- The wording of the questions may directly imply a particular data analysis method.
 For example, a question starting with: “What is the cost-effectiveness of intervention X on…?” directly implies a cost-effectiveness analysis.
-Therefore, the fact that such a method does not lend itself to analysing existing data has a very direct implication for the feasibility of answering this question.
+Therefore, the fact that existing data do not lend themselves to such a method has a very direct implication for the feasibility of answering this question.

-In some cases, the wording of the question needs to be adjusted so that it implies a data analysis method that is more suitable for answering, fully or partially, the concerns of policy makers.
-In particular, questions implying an impact evaluation methodology need to be unpacked into sub-questions that address elements along the impact pathway.
+- In some cases, the wording of the question can be adjusted so that it implies a data analysis method that is better suited for answering, fully or partially, the concerns of policy makers.
+In particular, questions implying an impact evaluation methodology will need to be unpacked into sub-questions that address the other elements along the impact pathway.
 This is described in section 2.